 10. Never apologize.
 Issue a statement instead.

 Apologies imply fault.
 Statements imply process.
-There is a significant legal and emotional difference between "we were wrong" and "we are reviewing the matter in the context of our editorial standards and remain committed to the communities we serve."
-One of those sentences ends conversations.
-The other one starts new ones that are somehow worse.
+There is a significant legal and emotional difference between 'we were wrong' and 'we are reviewing the matter in the context of our editorial standards and remain committed to the communities we serve.'
+One of those sentences ends conversations; the other one starts new ones that are somehow worse.
 Learn the statement.
 Practice it.
 Keep it somewhere accessible.
 You will need it sooner than you think.

 Brackens Daily assumes no responsibility for any journalism career launched using this advice.
 We also assume no responsibility for any journalism career not launched using this advice.
 We are a publication, not a guidance counselor.